 We'd just started on the menopause when one of the goats, Violetta, crept up close and eyed me with malevolence.
 Mathilde smacked her gently on the nose and told her to cheer up.
 Normally a placid and friendly creature, Violetta was in a bad mood, Mathilde told me - apparently suffering from PMT.
 This led to a discussion about goat fertility in general.
 Both male goats were castrated.
-At that moment, as if in defiance of the subject, one of the billy goats mounted Violetta.
+At that moment, in defiance of the subject, one of the billy goats mounted Violetta.
 In response she walked free, lifted herself up on her hind legs, lowered her head and struck her horns with some force into her assailant's head several times.
 Such eloquence.

 Violetta lost interest with me and the amorous billy goat lost interest in her.
 All three goats began stripping the lower leaves from the olive trees.
-Mathilde and I, penniless both, discussed the urgent need to win the Euromillions.
+Mathilde and I, penniless both, discussed the urgent need to win the Euromillion lottery.
 Suddenly, she stopped mid sentence and, looking over my shoulder, said, 'bordel de merde!
 I turned round and saw a Rottweiler charging towards us from the woods.

 The animals saw the dog too and soon all eight of us, goats, cats and women, took up strategic positions - male goats to the fore with Violetta and her PMT not far behind.
 The cats posted themselves, hackles up, at intervals along the wall, while Mathilde and I stood a little way back, square shouldered, hands on hips.
 Mathilde told me it was her ex's dog, excitable but not dangerous.
 He sometimes took it hunting nearby.
 At that moment the biggest of the billy goats charged the dog and struck it twice on the shoulder.
 The dog yelped and stumbled, then seeing all three goats advancing with a feline and human rearguard, ran off.
 From over the back we heard a familiar sound, 'ow, ow, Ow, OW.'